-North Carolina man becomes first 2023 Powerball millionaire in Times Square New Year’s drawing - NewsBreak
+North Carolina man becomes first 2023 Powerball Millionaire in Times Square New Year’s drawing - NewsBreak

 SPINDALE, N.C.
 (WNCN) — A North Carolina man rang in 2023 on a high note.

+CBS 17 shared his story weeks before the big win.Roy’s Folks: Remembering the ones we lost in 2022

-The big win happened when his name was chosen just after midnight in Times Square once the ball dropped.
+The big win happened when his name was chosen just after midnight in Times Square after the ball dropped.

 The special drawing aired live as part of the iconic broadcast, ‘Dick Clark’s New Year’s Rockin’ Eve with Ryan Seacrest.’